 This has a whipper for cold milk froth, as does the Primadonna, above, and the hot chocolate setting.

-Retention, or “exchanged retention” is the coffee that is retained inside the mill and is used for subsequent coffees.
-Not 100% of the coffee being ground exits the machine at that time, there’s nearly always some exchange going on meaning that you’re using some coffee from the last time you ground.
+Retention, or “exchanged retention” is the coffee that is retained inside the coffee mill and is used for subsequent coffees.
+Not 100% of the coffee being ground exits the machine at that time, there’s nearly always some exchange going on meaning that you’re utilizing some coffee from the last time you ground.

 Is the Delonghi Dinamica Worth Upgrading To?